20 Incredible Must-Read Books Like Downton Abbey For 2023

 Books like Downton Abbey Set in the Progressive Era

 Like most of the rest of the world, I binged Netflix’s Bridgertons on Christmas Day.
 The regency romantic drama ended and I needed more!
-I immediately turned to this book to fill my need for a historical fiction romance.
+I immediately turned to this book to fill my need for a historical romance.
+It was steamy and funny and I think I have a new favorite historical romance series!

 American Duchess

-This particular novel spans the same time period at Downton Abbey.
+This particular biographical fiction book spans the same time period at Downton Abbey.
 It too features an American Heiress wed in London society to infuse a ducal estate with much-needed funds.

 Unlike Lady Cora, the heroine of this story is a real historical figure.
 Consuelo Vanderbilt’s wedding to the Duke of Marlborough was considered the wedding of the century at the time, but their marriage left something to be desired.

-Consuelo is forced to take up the mantle of duty for her estate and title, and in doing so, she finds her inner strength.
+In the story, Consuelo is forced to take up the mantle of duty for her estate and title, and in doing so, she finds her inner strength.
+I really connected with this powerhouse woman who is responsible for keeping her husband’s family afloat.

 The American Heiress